- For the supporting cast/allies go to Pokémon Adventures Two

 - The Dreaded: To Lance.
 The only reason Petrel managed to get the drop on him is because he exploited Lance's fear of her.

-- Everyone Can See It: Everyone knows of her crush on Red, except Red of course.
-The end of Crystal implies Red does know of the crush.
+- Everyone Can See It: Everyone knows of her crush on Red, except, of course, Red.
+By the end of GSC though, he MIGHT be aware.

 - Eyes of Gold: A colored picture suggests that her eyes glow in her namesake whenever she uses her powers.